BithreenGirlen/DxLibSpineViewer/README.md

 | Find webp | Find `*.webp` if a file specified by atlas is not found. |
 | Ignore small image | Make image smaller than `255x255` transparent on loading. |

+- `PMA on loading` is valid only for Spine 3.8 and older.
+For Spine 4.0 and later, the texture is converted to PMA if the `pma` property of atlas page is `false` because blend-mode-multiply and screen can only be represented using PMA texture and these blend-modes are used widely in later versions.

 ## How to adjust window size

 On loaded, the window will be fit to the whole bounding box of Spine at the timeline of 0 with empty animation and empty skin.